 Since Adam and Eve were holy and righteous before they sinned and Jesus has now restored relationship with God, why are we still not holy and still sin?

-The person who trusts in Jesus Christ (a Christian) is both holy and righteous in God’s sight already.
-Because of Jesus’ work for us on the Cross!
+The person who trusts in Jesus Christ (a Christian) is both holy and righteous in God’s sight already, because of Jesus’ work for us on the Cross!
 However, we’re still awaiting the final redemption of our bodies (Romans 8:23), when we will be perfected and live a completely righteous life.

 Ever since Adam and Eve sinned (Genesis 3), all humanity has, what can be called, a sinful nature.
 That is, every single person has been tainted by Adam’s sin.
-They sin like Adam did (Ephesians 2:1-3), and also that they are born guilty before God (Psalm 51:5).
+They sin like Adam did (Ephesians 2:1-3), and they are born guilty before God (Psalm 51:5).
 Therefore, there is no-one who is righteous or holy before God (Romans 3:10).
-Every single person is under God’s wrath (Romans 3:19-20) and is facing judgement.
-However, when someone believes in Jesus Christ as their Lord and Saviour, they are radically changed.
-In Romans 4, Paul uses the example of Abraham: However, to the man who does not work but trusts God who justifies the wicked, his faith is credited as righteousness (Romans 4:5).
+Every single person is under God’s wrath (Romans 3:19-20) and is facing judgment.
+However, when someone believes in Jesus Christ as their Lord and Savior, they are radically changed.
+In Romans 4, Paul uses the example of Abraham: to the man who does not work but trusts God who justifies the wicked, his faith is credited as righteousness (Romans 4:5).

 What this means is that the person who trusts God (who takes God at this word), is made righteous.
 How is it that someone who is unrighteous can be made righteous?
 When Jesus died on the Cross, God placed all my sin and unrighteousness upon Jesus.
-As Jesus hung on the Cross, Jesus faced God’s judgement at my sin.
+As Jesus hung on the Cross, Jesus faced God’s judgment at my sin.
 He faced God’s wrath for all my unrighteousness (1 Peter 3:18).
-But more than that, since Jesus lived a fully perfect, obedient life before God (he was the only man who is truly righteous), he can give his righteousness to me (2 Corinthians 5:21).
+But more than that, since Jesus lived a fully perfect, obedient life before God (He was the only man who is truly righteous), He can give his righteousness to me (2 Corinthians 5:21).